On This Page:

 University Employees and Dependents

 Full-time permanent employees with an appointment of 50 percent or greater may enroll in up to 9 credit hours per year (beginning in fall) tuition-free.
-Mandatory fees still apply (see bursar.colorado.edu/resources/tuition-benefit/financial-obligation/).
-After applying for admission and being accepted into a degree program or as a nondegree student, enrollment is based on space available and must be completed no sooner than the first day of classes.
+Mandatory fees still apply (see http://bursar.colorado.edu/resources/tuition-benefit/financial-obligation/).
+After applying for admissions and being accepted into a degree program or as a nondegree student, enrollment is based on space available and must be completed no sooner than the first day of classes.

-Employees have the option to give up their benefit for the year so that their eligible dependents receive a 10% discount off the student share of tuition (student share equals tuition rate minus the College Opportunity Fund stipend).
-Mandatory fees still apply (see bursar.colorado.edu/resources/tuition-benefit/financial-obligation/).
-After applying for admission and being accepted into a degree program or as a nondegree student, dependents may register in advance (if applicable) during their normal registration period.
+Employees have the option to give up their benefit for the year so that their eligible dependents receive a 10 percent discount off the student share of tuition (student share equals tuition rate minus the College Opportunity Fund stipend).
+Mandatory fees still apply (see http://bursar.colorado.edu/resources/tuition-benefit/financial-obligation/).
+After applying for admissions and being accepted into a degree program or as a nondegree student, dependents may register in advance (if applicable) during their normal registration period.
 They can only use the benefit on the campus where the employee works (some restrictions apply).

 Continuing Education courses do not qualify for this benefit.

-For application, details and restrictions, visit Employee Services at www.cu.edu/employee-services/benefits/employee-tuition-benefit and the Bursar's Office at bursar.colorado.edu/resources/tuition-benefit/.
+For application, details and restrictions, visit Employee Services at www.cu.edu/employee-services/benefits/employee-tuition-benefit and the Bursar's Office at http://bursar.colorado.edu/resources/tuition-benefit/.

 Concurrent Bachelor’s/Master’s Degree Programs